destiratnakomala/pyspark-netflix/README.md

 pyspark-large
 ==============================

-ke the analysis of pyspark with 100 million rows data
+The analysis a 100 million rows data using pyspark

 Project Organization
 ------------